jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   - :green:`DISCOUNT PRICE` if the person has a :green:`coupon` AND is a :green:`member`
   - :green:`DISCOUNT PRICE` if the person :red:`does NOT have a coupon` AND is :red:`NOT a member`

-  this is just confusing, what person fits both?
+  this is just confusing, which meets both conditions?

 * :ref:`material_implication<test_material_implication>`: ``return (not first) or second``